esl/MongooseIM/doc/operation-and-maintenance/Rolling-upgrade.md

 ### 2. Copy the configuration file.

 Make a copy of the configuration file before the upgrade, as some package managers might override your custom configuration with the default one.
-Please note that since version 4.1 `*.cfg` MongooseIM configuration format is no longer supported and needs to be rewritten to the new `*.toml` format.
+Please note that since version 4.1 `*.cfg` MongooseIM configuration format is no longer supported and needs to be rewritten in the new `*.toml` format.

 ### 3. Apply the changes from the migration guide.